 10 things to do at the Jewish Ghetto of Rome

-Visiting the ghetto or Jewish quarter of Rome is one of the must-do things to do in Trastevere.
+Visiting the ghetto or Jewish quarter of Rome is one of the things to do in Trastevere.
 Why?
 Because it is the oldest in Europe and throughout its history it grew to house a very important Jewish community.

 Today, Rome's Jewish quarter is an area of boutiques, kosher restaurants and pastry shops, and home to the city's synagogue.
 Every corner and every nook and cranny is a place to lose yourself in, with ancient markets, fountains, and theaters, which you can discover on one of the best walks in all of Rome.